Meet the animals

 Desert House

 Wander among cacti and soak up the heat of our Yorkshire desert.
 Many think deserts are devoid of life but a visit to Tropical World will bury that myth.
+Meet our marvellous family of meerkats and see them play together in the sand.

 mercat icon